 Traumawise is a Fremantle based counselling and psychotherapy service that can help you recover from life threatening events, Post Traumatic Stress Disorder, anxiety, addiction, chronic pain and grief and loss.

 I have lived in Fremantle for 38 years.
-I am a tertiary trained accredited counsellor with more than 20 years’ experience helping adolescents, adults and families across a variety of settings including schools, TAFE, not for profit mental health and addiction recovery settings.
+I am a tertiary trained accredited counsellor with more than 21 years’ experience helping adolescents, adults and families across a variety of settings including schools, TAFE and not for profit mental health and addiction recovery settings.
 I am a clinical registrant with the PACFA Psychotherapy and Counselling Federation of Australia which is the peak counselling membership organisation in Australia.
 I am also a full member of EMDRAA (Eye Movement Desensitisation and Reprocessing Association of Australia).
 I am constantly upskilling and adding to my knowledge base as EMDR evolves and grows as a dynamic therapy used for a variety of purposes.
 I believe that the counselling relationship is the base from which all healing stems so you can be assured that you will feel valued and listened to.

-Aside from formal qualifications I have a wealth of life experience as a teacher, chaplain, journalist, support worker, therapist and parent/step-parent.
+Aside from formal qualifications (BA., Dip Ed and a Masters in Counselling) I have a wealth of life experience as a teacher, chaplain, journalist, support worker, therapist and parent/step-parent.
 I have a lived experience as a cancer survivor and feel this has in some ways transformed how I now work with people and how I view the world.
 Working in the addiction field for so many years has alerted me to the all-pervasive effects that trauma has upon the human person.
 After I was trained in EMDR I began to see the profound difference this approach could make, often in a short period of time and even now it never ceases to amaze me.
 I encourage trauma survivors to utilise the many forms of help that are available including yoga, somatic therapies, exercise, art, dramatic therapies, music and spirituality – utilise whatever support it takes to make you feel whole again.

 How I Can Help You